EY4542 - Saw PANASONIC - Free user manual and instructions

 - EY9PM13D

-For cutting unhardened thin ferrous thin material that clean cutting edge required
+For cutting unhardened thin ferrous material that requires a clean cutting edge

 Thickness of material